Shape-induced pairing of spheroidal squirmers: Introduction

 For interfacially-driven microswimmers, a second means of controlling their motion is offered by breaking symmetries of the slip velocity.
 This symmetry breaking can imposed, as when a self-phoretic particle is fabricated with non-axisymmetric surface chemistry \cite{archer2015,Lisicki18}, or can emerge \textit{in situ}, due to effects of confinement \cite{kilic11,uspal15} or symmetry-breaking fields \cite{squires06,popescu2018chemotaxis}.
 So far, applications of the squirmer model have mostly been restricted to axisymmetric slip, although more general slip has been considered for spherical squirmers \cite{Ghose14,Pak14,felderhof2016,pedley16}.
+For instance, Burada \textit{et al.} consider the far-field interaction of two spherical squirmers with a chiral distribution of slip.
+They find that these spheres can exhibit oscillatory ``bounded states'' in which they orbit around a common average trajectory \cite{burada2022}.